stevearrants/styleguide/docs/beconcise.md

 Good content should be:

-* Specific.
+* Specific
-* Informative.
+* Informative
-* Clear and concise.
+* Clear and concise
-* Brisk but not terse.
+* Brisk but not terse
-* Incisive.
+* Incisive

-Be serious but not pompous or emotionless---be frugal with adjectives.
+Be serious but not pompous or emotionless.
+Be frugal with adjectives.
 They're subjective and make the text sound emotive and inauthentic.

 You should: